LeiaInc/FFmpeg-lgpl/README.md

-A repo for pre-built lgpl 2.1 compliant libraries for windows
+A repo for pre-built lgpl 2.1 compliant ffmpeg libraries for windows